leojahrens/scatterfit/README.md

 `scatterfit` can pre-treat the data so that the plots only show the residual covariation between x and y after accounting for control variables.
 This is achieved by first regressing the x and y variables on the control variables and then using the residuals for the plots.
 If binned scatterplots are involved, this becomes slightly more complicated; see "Cattaneo et al. 2022 - On Binscatter".
 Scatterfit uses the simple residualization method for all plots without bins and the Cattaneo et al. method for all binned scatterplots.

-The `controls()` option is used to control linearly for continuous variables (no factor-notation such as i.x allowed!), and the `fcontrols()` option is used for categorical / factorized variables.
+Use the `controls()` option to control linearly for continuous variables and the `fcontrols()` option for categorical / factorized variables, such as education level.
 Let's see it in action!

 ```
 scatterfit pinc_net age, binned controls(eduyrs) fcontrols(educ emp)